 How do we share this information?

 We do not sell your information to third parties.
-However, we may from time to time disclose your information to the following categories of companies or organisations to which we pass the responsibility to handle services on our behalf: roadside assistance service providers, customer contact centres, mobility and car hire providers, direct marketing communications agencies and consultants, market research and market analytics service providers, our legal and other professional advisors.
+However, we may from time to time disclose your information to the following categories of companies or organisations to which we pass the responsibility to handle services on our behalf: our manufacturer partners, roadside assistance service providers, customer contact centres, mobility and car hire providers, direct marketing communications agencies and consultants, market research and market analytics service providers, our legal and other professional advisors.

 We take steps to ensure that any third party partners who handle your information comply with data protection legislation and protect your information just as we do.
 We only disclose personal information that is necessary for them to provide the service that they are undertaking on our behalf.
 We will aim to anonymise your information or use aggregated none specific data sets where ever possible.